CJMenart/MetadataRepresentationProject/deliverables/documentation.md

 **Source Data:** name(s) of dataset(s) which populate this module

 #### Description
+Cars are of obvious interest to a system concerned with traffic and roads.
+One of the most obvious pieces of information to track about cars would be make, model, or other forms of classification.
+But after debate, we chose not to include these details, resulting in the lightest schema in the ontology.
+What we care about with respect to vehicles is rather where they are (which is covered by the PotentialObstacle schema) and where they are going.

 One of the core imagined functions of our KG is reasoning over what meanuevers are possible for a self-driving vehicle to perform, and which ones it is actually allowed to do.
 Here, these will be represented by a controlled vocabulary, which we can iterate over and "check" against the existence of things which might make them disallowed.
+This same controlled vocabulary can be used to track the actions currently being executed by our neighbors.

 Theoretically, these could use the Events pattern from MODL, but using ParticipantRoles or SpatioTemporalExtents would significantly increase the complexity of our ontolgoy and does not seem to fit directly into our use cases.